Yandex Cloud

 • Select a platform in the Platform field.

-• Specify the Type of the VM to deploy hosts on.
+• Specify the Type of virtual machine where you want to deploy the hosts.

 • Select Host class.